Australia’s National Summit on Commercial Vehicle Decarbonisation

 Event Info

-Freight Forward 2026 is an invitation-only leadership summit bringing together senior decision makers across freight, energy, infrastructure and government to accelerate the shift to low emissions road transport.
+Freight Forward 2026 is a curated leadership summit bringing together senior decision-makers across freight, energy, infrastructure and government to accelerate low-emissions road transport.

 Black and yellow Chevron directional arrow sign.